ousmanebarry/typeracer-bot/README.md

 ## Installation Steps

-1. Go to [chrome webdriver](https://chromedriver.chromium.org/downloads) and install the correct webdriver for you version of chrome. **If you do not know your chrome version, follow this*** [tutorial](https://help.zenplanner.com/hc/en-us/articles/204253654-How-to-Find-Your-Internet-Browser-Version-Number-Google-Chrome#:~:text=1)%20Click%20on%20the%20Menu,number%20can%20be%20found%20here.)
+1. Go to [Chrome WebDriver](https://chromedriver.chromium.org/downloads) and donwload the correct WebDriver for you version of chrome. **If you do not know your chrome version, you can find it*** [here](https://www.whatismybrowser.com/detect/what-version-of-chrome-do-i-have)
+2. During the installation process of Chrome WebDriver, remember
 ## FAQ

 **Q**: **This is a question**